JohnnyChangTW/typescript-URL-service/README.md

 ### Datebase selection

 For convenience I chose MySQL as the database.
-However For this project, it seems that we can use mongoDB or other NoSQL database for storing data, since there are no relation between the data.
+However for this project, it seems that we can use mongoDB or other NoSQL database for storing data, since there is no relation needed.